 — Odle v.
 Wal-Mart On October 15, 2012, the United States District Court for the Northern District of Texas dismissed with prejudice the class allegations brought by a group of current and former female Wal-Mart employees.
 The plaintiffs claimed Wal-Mart engaged in gender-based discrimination in both pay and promotion decisions.Gibson Dunn attorneys persuaded the Court that the new, regional class allegations were untimely, arguing that familiar tolling principles do not apply to successive class actions involving the same parties.
 The Court held that plaintiffs’ class claims were barred by the relevant statute of limitations.In addition, the Court agreed that the individual claims of lead plaintiff and original Dukes class representative Stephanie Odle are time-barred.

-Cathy has been recognized as a leading employment lawyer by Chambers USA: America’s Leading Lawyers for Business in 2009-2015.
+Cathy has been recognized as a leading employment lawyer by Chambers USA: America’s Leading Lawyers for Business from 2009 to 2018.
 She has also been recognized by her peers as one of The Best Lawyers in America in the area of Employment Law in 2015 – 2018.
 Expert Guides named her to its 2017 Guide to the World’s Leading Women in Business Law, which recognizes top female legal practitioners advising on business law.
 The Daily Journal named her as one of the Top Labor and Employment Lawyers in California in 2009-2013 and one of the Top Women Lawyers in 2012 and 2014.
 Cathy also received the California Lawyer of the Year award from California Lawyer magazine in the employment law category in 2010.”